cameronenfuego/cameronenfuego.github.io/_posts/2014-01-14-Authority-Is-the-Basis-for-Freedom.md

 slug: /authority-is-the-basis-for-freedom
 ---

 Sunday’s message at church focused on dispelling the myth that authority and freedom are mutually exclusive concepts.
 Naturally, I have a hard time believing these words, being deeply mistrusting of authority.
 However, somehow or another it clicked in my mind as I was rounding the Pentagon on my commute to work Monday morning.
-Without authority, where is freedom rooted and who is there to uphold it?
+Without authority, where is freedom rooted and who is there to uphold it?<!--more-->

 #### Authority and the roots of freedom